neelsomani/known-falsehood-mechinterp/docs/RESULTS_3.md

 For the layer-sweep experiments, we subsample the set of stance pairs to 150 examples rather than using the full dataset (≈600 pairs).
 Computing per-pair local deltas requires two forward passes per example per layer, making a full sweep prohibitively expensive (on the order of tens of hours).
 Because the goal of this sweep is to identify whether there exists a layer (or contiguous band of layers) at which removing the stance-conditioned internal difference measurably degrades premise-conditioned reasoning, a smaller but representative subset is sufficient.
 The intervention is strong and example-specific, so any genuine causal bottleneck should manifest as a clear accuracy drop even at this reduced scale.
 Once candidate layers are identified, we can rerun targeted experiments at those layers using the full dataset for confirmation.

 The layerwise results for a subset of the evaluation (300 rows) are included.
 The stance-conditioning bottleneck lives in layers ~30–45, with maximal causal impact around layer ~40.

+## Mean of local delta-direction ablation

 The local deltas are generally in the same direction:

 {
   "n": 150,